 Creamy horseradish in bowl on yellow tile.

-This sauce tastes wonderful with pretty much any cut of beef.
-Some of the obvious cuts include:
+This sauce tastes wonderful with pretty much any cut of beef, but you can’t beat Tri Tip Steak, Filet Mignon or Prime Rib.

 Sliced steak on white plate with bowl of horseradish sauce.